Junior Achievement of Southern Alberta

 About Junior Achievement of Southern Alberta:

-Junior Achievement Southern Alberta runs five programs for students in grades four to six: RoboGarden: Learn to Code, Our Community, More Than Money, Our Business World, and A Business of Our Own.
-RoboGarden is a teacher-led program that takes students through the basics of Python and JavaScript programming for one hour each week.
-Our Community is a three-hour program that shows elementary students how business shapes our lives and strengthens society.
-More Than Money teaches students about earning, spending, sharing, and saving money in a four-hour session.
+Junior Achievement Southern Alberta runs four programs for students in grades four to six: RoboGarden: Learn to Code, More Than Money, Our Business World, and A Business of Our Own More Than Money teaches students about earning, spending, sharing, and saving money in a four-hour session.
 Our Business World and A Business of Our Own are both four-hour programs that allow students to explore entrepreneurship and innovation.

 Junior Achievement Southern Alberta has six programs for students in grades seven to nine: RoboGarden: Learn to Code, Personal Finance, Dollars with Sense, Stronger Together: Diversity in Action, Economics for Success, and Investment Strategies.
 Personal Finance is a one-hour program that teaches students money management skills.
 Dollars with Sense is a four-hour program that teaches students how to manage personal debt.
 Diversity in Action helps students understand how inclusivity can solve real-world challenges.
 Economics for Success looks at the advantages of staying in school and the transition from high school to post-secondary.
 Investment Strategies is made up of four one-hour lessons and an online competition that teaches youth how to save and invest for the future.

 Junior Achievement Southern Alberta runs six programs for students in grades ten to twelve: Personal Finance, Indigenous Business Program, Be Entrepreneurial, Company Program, World of Choices, and Investment Strategies.
-The Indigenous Business Program is a 14-18 week program that provides students the opportunity to make real business decisions and build relationships within the community.
+The Indigenous Business Program is a 14-18 week program that provides students with the opportunity to make real business decisions and build relationships within the community.
 Be Entrepreneurial is a one-hour session that allows students to create business plans.
 Company Program is a four-month project where students launch and run a small enterprise with the help of volunteers from the local business community.
 World of Choices brings students together with Career Mentors in their desired field for five sessions to talk about different professions.

 My anchor